junxit/us-congress-bills-109/metadata.md

 - 2005-07-18 — Introduced in Senate
 - 2005-07-18 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2005-07-20 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2005-07-25 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Enzi with an amendment in the nature of a substitute.
+With written report No. 109-107.
+Additional views filed.
+- 2005-07-25 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Enzi with an amendment in the nature of a substitute.
+With written report No. 109-107.
+Additional views filed.
+- 2005-07-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 173.